simonw/google-drive-to-sqlite/README.md

 ```
 Usage: google-drive-to-sqlite download [OPTIONS] FILE_IDS...

-  Download one or more file IDs to disk
+  Download one or more files to disk, based on their file IDs.

+  The file content will be saved to a file with the name:

+      FILE_ID.ext

+  Where the extension is automatically picked based on the type of file.

+  If you are downloading a single file you can specify a filename with -o:

+      google-drive-to-sqlite download MY_FILE_ID -o myfile.txt

 Options:
   -a, --auth FILE    Path to auth.json token file